ezra-bible-app/ezrabibleapp.net/features.md

   * Bible books are opened entirely and you can scroll through the chapters seamlessly and quickly.
   * The text is shown with book introductions, section headers, cross references and foot notes.
   * You can compare the Bible translations of the selected verses.
+  * When looking at verse lists (Tagged verse lists, X-Refs or search results) you can load the context of the current verse using a button or a mouseover function.
   * Access to all Bible translations available from [CrossWire's](http://www.crosswire.org) repositories.
   * Ezra Bible App uses the local Sword directories as any other Sword frontend.